Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/Examples/BubbleSort/README.md

     """
     n = len(arr)
     for i in range(n):
-        for j in range(0, n - i - 1):
-            if arr[j] > arr[j + 1]:
+        swapped = False  # Optimization: exit early if no swaps in a pass for j in range(0, n - i - 1): if arr[j] > arr[j + 1]:
                 arr[j], arr[j + 1] = arr[j + 1], arr[j]
+                swapped = True
+        if not swapped:
+            break  # No swaps → already sorted

 # Example usage:
 # data = [64, 34, 25, 12, 22, 11, 90]